 - Commonly used for a people in relationships together.

-Under this ownership structure where two (or more) people own an asset as tenants in common each owner holds their own share of the asset outright.
+Under the tenants in common ownership structure where two (or more) people own an asset as tenants in common, each owner holds their own share of the asset outright.
 This can be an unequal percentage.
 For example,

 - Two owners could together own 60% and 40% respectively.